Samsung SDI — 2025 at a Glance

 - Samsung SDI’s Energy Solutions segment (EV + ESS + small Li-ion) recorded a KRW 1.85 trillion operating loss in FY2025, swinging from a KRW 218 billion profit in FY2024, on revenue that fell 21 % to KRW 12.38 trillion.

-- Consolidated gross margin halved from 18.6 % to 11.0 %, while SG&A rose 23 % (including KRW 1.42 trillion in R&D), pushing the group to a KRW 1.72 trillion operating loss.
+- Consolidated gross margin fell from 18.6 % to 11.0 %, while SG&A rose 23 % (including KRW 1.42 trillion in R&D).
+The group recorded a KRW 1.72 trillion operating loss.

-- The company raised KRW 1.65 trillion in equity capital (11.8 million new shares at KRW 140,000) in May 2025 and suspended dividends for three years (2025–2027) to preserve liquidity.
+- The company raised KRW 1.65 trillion in equity capital (11.8 million new shares at KRW 140,000) in May 2025 and suspended dividends for three years (2025–2027).

-- R&D spending grew 9.5 % to KRW 1.42 trillion, signaling continued investment in next-generation battery technology despite the loss-making year.
+- R&D spending grew 9.5 % to KRW 1.42 trillion.

 - Samsung SDI does not disclose ESS-specific revenue — the Energy Solutions segment combines automotive, energy storage, and small-format Li-ion batteries into a single reporting line.